Kuoxsr/spindex/README.md

 5. underscore
 6. dash

-Here is a regular expression to check file names:
+Here is a regular expression to check file names, which this script uses:

 ```
 ^[a-z0-9/._-]+$
 ```

-Ironically, I did not include any file name compliance checking in this script as of this writing.
-The pack checker script has it, but this one does not... yet.

 ### Subtitles files
 If your JSON doesn't include a "subtitle" specification for a sound event you will not see text like "villager mumbles" on the right-hand side of the screen when the noise occurs (provided you have "show subtitles" on.)
 To cover that, the script auto-generates this for you with exactly the same name as the sound event by default.
 I say "by default," because in several places throughout the vanilla `sounds.json` file, the subtitle _does not match_ the sound event name (Thanks, Mojang!)